Hi, I’m David Ryal “Pug” Anderson!

 I help people use technology to help other people.

-Although I’m not strictly a web developer or designer, over the years I’ve developed a strong expertise in using the free & open source WordPress website creation ecosystem to create and host a variety of digital projects, from simple brochure sites to full-blown membership communities with thousands of individual accounts.
+I help folks with a cool social mission formulate and execute startup nonprofit/business planning, strategy, and operations.
+Although I’m not strictly a web developer or designer, over the years I’ve also developed a strong expertise in using the free & open source WordPress website creation ecosystem to create and host a variety of digital projects, from simple brochure sites to full-blown membership communities with thousands of individual accounts.

 Besides helping small mission-focused organizations get on their feet, since around 2013 I’ve focused on the digital currency movement, especially on community-based mutual credit currencies (as opposed to speculative assets).

 If you have an altruistic mission and a big vision but few resources, I can probably help you, too.

 I draw on experience in a wide range of disciplines to identify key issues, and make progress.

 I navigate technology so that people who help the world can focus on giving their own gifts.